 Receiving an I-515A Form

-At your port of entry to the US, you would receive a document looking like this, and some instruction on what to do next.
+At your port of entry to the US, you would receive an I-515a, and some instruction on what to do next.
 The officer should check one of the boxes that tells you why you were given the form.
 They should also provide the list of documents you will need to submit.
 Make sure one of the boxes is checked before you walk away, so that you know what is missing.
 You have 30 days to send in the required documents.

 - Make sure you contact your sponsor for a replacement if your DS-2019 form was lost or stolen.
 (Note: You may be charged a replacement fee)